Pundi X Reaches Market Cap of $1.78 Billion (NPXS)

-Pundi X (CURRENCY:NPXS) traded flat against the dollar during the one day period ending at 12:00 PM Eastern on February 23rd.
-Over the last week, Pundi X has traded flat against the dollar.
-Pundi X has a market capitalization of $1.78 billion and approximately $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.
-One Pundi X coin can currently be bought for about $0.0075 or 0.00000013 BTC on exchanges.
+Pundi X (CURRENCY:NPXS) traded flat against the US dollar during the twenty-four hour period ending at 10:00 AM Eastern on February 25th.
+Pundi X has a total market cap of $1.78 billion and $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.
+Over the last seven days, Pundi X has traded flat against the US dollar.
+One Pundi X coin can currently be bought for about $0.0075 or 0.00000013 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.